 Though they all have different names, each of these medications are fairly similar.
-It’s suggested to ingest these anywhere from fifteen minutes to thirty-six hours prior to having sex.
+Take your medication fifteen minutes to thirty-six hours prior to sex for optimal results.

 Pill treatments work to increase the blood flow to the penis, helping to achieve the proper erection for sexual satisfaction.
 This treatment method is effective for about 80% of men who use it.